 The American Rescue Plan (ARP) Act provides financial aid grants to current Ridgewater students (including students exclusively enrolled in online courses and international students) to help support any component of the student’s cost of attendance or to help cover any expenses due to coronavirus, such as the loss of employment, food or housing insecurity, health care (including mental health care) or child care.
 In making financial aid grants to students, the College is required to focus primarily on providing assistance to students with exceptional need, such as students who receive Pell Grants or undergraduates with extraordinary financial circumstances.
 Students are not required to be eligible for Title IV student financial aid to receive ARP funding.

-- Must be a new or returning student actively enrolled for Fall 2021 in any online, hybrid, or face-to-face credit, non-credit or continuing education courses.
+- Must be a new or returning student actively enrolled for Spring Semester 2022 in any online, hybrid, or face-to-face credit.

 - Have a high school diploma or GED certificate;

 - Must NOT BE one of the following:

 – Enrolled via Concurrent Enrollment/College in the Schools

 – Receiving senior citizen tuition rates

 – An employer-paid student

 – Currently incarcerated

 *Additional criteria may apply under the types of ARP grants available.